Build a sidecar in your story

 Note:

 You can also access the story builder from the ArcGIS StoryMaps home page.
-If you've created any other stories with the story builder, you can see them here under My Stories.
-Stories you've added to your favorites appear in My Favorites, and stories that are shared in your organization appear in My Organization.
+If you've created any other stories with the story builder, you can see them here.
+Filters can help you find content by where its stored, its content type, status, or how its shared.

-- Click Title your story and type Using a Sidecar.
+- Click Story title and type Using a Sidecar.

 Note: